How Jellyfish, Nanobots and Naked Mole Rats Could Make Humans Immortal

 Of course, that's not something a naked mole rat would ever worry about.
 In their feminist ecosystem, there's no place for male ego; it is the queen alone who decides what's good for the colony.
 And she has a bulletproof way of preventing overpopulation, too: by literally bullying her subjects into infertility, so she has exclusive breeding rights.
 "She uses a system of very subtle cues, like shoving and trampling, to prevent them from developing sexually," says Faulkes.
 "In humans, stress can lead to infertility, and it's likely that the same mechanisms are interfered with in mole rats."

-Trouble is, that doesn't really work for humans: In North Korea, the average life expectancy is 69 years, according to the World Health Organisation, compared to 81 in the neighboring south.
+Trouble is, that doesn't really work for humans: in North Korea, the average life expectancy is 69 years, according to the World Health Organisation, compared to 81 in the neighbouring south.
 "Short of all moving to the sewers and waiting 20 million years to evolve," smiles Faulkes, "our best bet's to replicate their mechanisms through biology.
 That we think we can do."

-We've moved downstairs to Faulkes's office.
-Aside from the reams of paperwork and science books, it is a cornucopia of biological curios: a pickled bat in a perspex box, monkey skulls, horse skulls, the scull of a saber-tooth tiger, a dead crow, a stuffed fish and a plastic bag of preserved rats from the 1920s hanging on the door.
+We've moved downstairs to Faulkes' office.
+Aside from the reams of paperwork and science books, it is a cornucopia of biological curios: a pickled bat in a perspex box, monkey skulls, horse skulls, the scull of a sabre-tooth tiger, a dead crow, a stuffed fish and a plastic bag of preserved rats from the 1920s hanging on the door.
 It is a veritable museum of death, which seems a little ironic given what he does in life.
 "I suppose it all reminds me that death is everywhere," he says.
-"Right now we can't escape it—not yet—so why ignore it?"
+"Right now we can't escape it – not yet – so why ignore it?"